Skip to main content

 3. From the Group Type drop-down list, choose Group.

-4. Move the server group created earlier (point 12. to point 17.) from Available Server Groups to Assigned Servers Groups, and click Save & Apply to Device.
+4. Move the server group created earlier from Available Server Groups to Assigned Servers Groups, and click Save & Apply to Device.

 1. In the Method List Name field, enter the method list name.